|« PreviousNext »|

 |There can only be one period between labels.|

-MyAWSBucket is a valid bucket name, even
+MyAWSBucket is a valid bucket name, even though it contains

 uppercase letters.
-If you try to access this bucket by using a virtual
+If you try to access this bucket by using a virtual hosted-style

-the URL resolves to the bucket
+resolves to the bucket

 myawsbucket and not the bucket